Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Finite-size scaling analysis of the resilience-to-fragility transition

-This behaviour hints at the existence of a continuous (or ``supercritical'') phase transition as $\sigma$ is increased, which we attempt to characterize more precisely, following the finite-size scaling analysis conducted by \citet{fosset2020endogenous} for a model of {\it liquidity crises} in financial markets.
-The scenario we want to test is that, for a given $\kappa$, there exists a critical value of the noise amplitude $\sigma$ such that for $\sigma < \sigma_c(\kappa)$, an infinite size economy never crashes, while for $\sigma > \sigma_c(\kappa)$ such infinite size economies eventually crashes with probability unity.
+In this appendix, we characterize the behavior of the resilient-to-fragile transition observed in numerical simulation with the tools of statistical physics.
+It is consistent with a genuine continuous phase transition as there is no discrete jump in crash probability; the economy becomes progressively more fragile as $\sigma$ approaches a critical value.
+We characterize it using a convergence analysis for finite economies (finite-size scaling in statistical physics), following the approach of \citet{fosset2020endogenous} for a model of {\it liquidity crises} in financial markets.
+The scenario we want to test is that, for a given $\kappa$ and in the limit $N\to \infty$, there exists a critical value of the noise amplitude $\sigma$ such that for $\sigma < \sigma_c(\kappa)$, an infinite-size economy never crashes, while for $\sigma > \sigma_c(\kappa)$ it eventually crashes with probability one.

 In order to investigate such a scenario, we study the probability $\mathbb{P}_N(\tau_c < T)$ that an economy with $N$ firms crashes at a time $\tau_c$ less than a given $T$.
 In fact, Fig \ref{fig:phase_diagram}-a shows a heat map of such a probability for different values of $(\sigma, \kappa)$.
-Although suggestive, this plot cannot be used to conclude on the existence of a true phase transition occurring between a crisis-safe phase and a crisis-prone phase where liquidity crashes happen, provided one waits long enough.
-Mathematically, the question is about the subtle behaviour of $\mathbb{P}_N(\tau_c < T)$ in the double limit $N,T \to \infty$.
+Although suggestive, this plot cannot be used to conclude on the existence of a genuine transition separating a crisis-safe from a crash-prone regime, provided one waits long enough.
+Mathematically, the question is about the subtle behavior of $\mathbb{P}_N(\tau_c < T)$ in the double limit $N,T \to \infty$.

-On one hand, if the limit $T \to \infty$ is taken first, one expects that there is always a non zero probability (perhaps very small) that the economy crashes, due to rare, very large shocks which surely happen in the long run.
+On one hand, if the limit $T \to \infty$ is taken first, one expects that there is always a non zero probability (although very small) that the economy crashes, due to rare, very large shocks which surely happen in the long run.
 Hence for a given $\kappa$, one has

 On the other hand, if the limit $N \to \infty$ is taken first, one may be in a situation where, for a fixed value of $\kappa$,